techidaily/site-games-able/source/_posts/deciphering-gamings-meta-meaning-and-adherence.md

  Metas are not always positive.
 If a meta is too "powerful," it will warp the game around it.
 In severe instances, players will be at an active disadvantage if they do not, or cannot follow what the meta dictates.

- To stay on the topic of trading card games, Hearthstone is one of the best[cross-platform mobile multiplayer games](https://www.makeuseof.com/tag/10-awesome-cross-platform-mobile-multiplayer-games/) out there.
+ To stay on the topic of trading card games, Hearthstone is one of the best [cross-platform mobile multiplayer games](https://www.makeuseof.com/tag/10-awesome-cross-platform-mobile-multiplayer-games/) out there.
 Hearthstone had a period where its meta revolved around a card called "Dr. Boom," which had great stats and a powerful effect.
 And given how Hearthstone is designed, any deck could run Dr. Boom.

  The card was so good that people would add it as a "must-have" no matter what archetype their deck was.
 And people would concede if their opponent managed to play Dr. Boom and they hadn't drawn it yet.
 Deck builders had to ask themselves if their deck could handle Dr. Boom; if it couldn't, it was a bad deck.